Mesothelioma Second Opinions

 Did you know?

 Statistically, 60% of second opinions lead to a different treatment.
-And a different treatment often leads to a better prognosis.
+A different treatment often leads to a better prognosis.

 Other benefits of mesothelioma second opinions include: